 It’s critical to go slow, especially if using a knife.
-You never know when things could go wrong.
-It’s best to put on safety goggles or even sunglasses if possible.
-Invest in some with full coverage for the best experience.
+You never know when things could go wrong so be cautious when removing the staple.

 The staple puller should be good enough that it doesn’t leave behind much damage.
 Ensure you invest in one big enough to handle the metal you throw at it.

 This tactic requires putting holes in the wood.
-If you’re not okay with the potential for damage, don’t utilize this method.
-There are plenty of options to choose from on this list.
+If you’re not okay with the potential for damage, don’t use this method.

-A shovel comes in handy when you remove a carpet and then need to remove the carpet staples hidden underneath.
+A shovel comes in handy when you take up carpeting and then need to remove the carpet staples hidden underneath.

 First, ensure you have protective equipment on to keep your eyes safe.
 Next, place the shovel at a 45-degree angle on the floor.
 Push it along the floor forcefully.
 If you give it just enough pressure, the end of the shovel should grab onto staples and rip them out of the floor with ease.

-It might take a little while to master this technique.
-It’s one of the best ways to get rid of staples if you’re already in the middle of removing a carpet.
-You might as well kill two birds with one stone.
+It might take a little while to master this technique but it’s one of the best ways to get rid of staples if you’re already in the middle of removing a carpet.
+You might as well kill two birds with one stone!

-If nothing works for you, there is a backup method you can attempt.
+If nothing works for you, here’s a backup method you can attempt – burying the staple.

 Take the nail set and utilize it to push the staples under the surface.
 Once they’re hidden below, fill the holes with putty and allow them to dry.
 The staples aren’t gone, but they’re out of sight.
 It will look like you have new lumber once the process is complete.